lamhq/tech-notes/pages/devops/aws/analytics/lake-formation/sharing-data.md

 ## Querying shared resources

-To enable querying of the shared resources, a resource link need to be created and pointed to the shared resource.
+To enable querying of the shared resources using Athena or Redshift Spectrum, a resource link need to be created and pointed to the shared resource.

 The administrator then grants **Describe** permissions on the resource link and also the necessary permissions on the original shared resource.